floating-ui/floating-ui/README.md

   containers.
 - **DOM context**: They often require the tooltip move outside of its original DOM context because they don't handle `offsetParent` contexts.
+- **Compatibility**: Popper handles an incredible number of edge cases regarding different browsers and environments (mobile viewports, RTL, scrollbars enabled or disabled, etc.).
+Popper is a popular and well-maintained library, so you can be confident positioning will work for your users on any device.
 - **Configurability**: They often lack advanced configurability to suit any possible use case.
 - **Size**: They are usually relatively large in size, or require an ancient